Baked Sockeye Salmon Recipe

 No matter how you plan on cooking sockeye salmon, I recommend investing in a good instant-read thermometer.
 That way, you can check to be sure the internal temperature of the salmon reaches 145 degrees F but doesn’t get overcooked for sockeye salmon recipe.

-I love the combination of salmon and a green vegetable, so balsamic asparagus or balsamic green beans would be a yummy choice to go with this sockeye salmon recipe.
+I love the combination of salmon and a green vegetable, so roasted asparagus or balsamic green beans would be a yummy choice to go with this sockeye salmon recipe.

 You can never go wrong with a great green salad with homemade miso dressing or citrus vinaigrette with baked sockeye salmon.

-Butternut squash noodles, Greek yogurt mashed potatoes or a roasted radicchio wedge salad are other great side dish options.
+Butternut squash noodles, homemade mashed potatoes with heavy cream or a roasted radicchio wedge salad are other great side dish options.
 All of these pair well with salmon piccata, too!

 This Baked Sockeye Salmon recipe is a foolproof way to prepare fish at home.
 Simple ingredients + 5 minutes of prep time, and a perfectly flaky piece of salmon with lemon and herbs will be ready!